olofmogren/olofmogren.github.io/talks/_posts/2018-09-05-swedish-symposium-on-deep-learning.md

 shortversion: "
 September 5-6, 2018, RISE AI is presenting work at the Swedish symposium on deep learning.
+We have a poster about our work on blood glucose prediction with confidence estimation, and an oral presentation about character-based recurrent neural networks for morphological transformations.
+Come and talk to us!
 "

 venue: Swedish symposium on deep learning